openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/03-implement-planning-solution.md

-In the previous step you've implement the domain model of the application.
+In the previous step you've implemented the domain model of the application.
 Now it's time to implement the _PlanningSolution_.

 ## PlanningSolution

-The `PlanningSolution` of your OptaPlanner application represents both the problem (i.e. the uninitialized solution,), the working solution, and the best solution, which is returned by OptaPlanner when solving is ended.
+The `PlanningSolution` of your OptaPlanner application represents both the problem (i.e. the uninitialized solution), the working solution, and the best solution which is returned by OptaPlanner when solving is ended.

 The `PlanningSolution` therefore contains:

 * The collection of `PlanningEntities` that need to be planned.
 In this case this is a list of `Ingots`.
 * Zero or more collections/ranges of `PlanningVariables`.
 In this simple example we only have a range of `Booleans` (i.e. `true` and `false`) that indicate whether an `Ingot` has been selected or not.
 * Possible `ProblemFactProperties`.
 These are properties that are neither a `PlanningEntity` nor a `PlanningVariable`, but are required by the constraints during solving.
-In this example the `Knapsack` is such a propert, as we require the maximum weight of the knapsack in our constraint evaluation.
+In this example the `Knapsack` is such a property, as we require the maximum weight of the knapsack in our constraint evaluation.
 * The `Score` of the solution.
 This contains the score calculated by the OptaPlanner `ScoreCalculator` based on the hard and soft constraints.

 ## KnapsackSolution.